chrispurusha/GenBridge/README.md

 A host that is already running keeps the copy it loaded until it rescans or restarts.

+`./do-release` packages a `.dmg` for a GitHub release - same interface as G2-Edit's, versions from semver git tags, output to the Desktop, and it never creates the tag.
+It builds with `GENBRIDGE_NO_INSTALL=1` so cutting a release cannot replace the copy you are testing with, checks the version reached both the `Info.plist` and the compiled-in class info, and refuses to ship without the licence notices FreeType and the VST3 SDK require - see `THIRD_PARTY.md`.

-Built the way G2-Edit's is: a script rather than an Xcode target, against `pluginterfaces/` only, with no CMake, no vstgui and no `public.sdk` helper classes beyond the three files that do nothing but instantiate interface IDs.
+Built the way G2-Edit's is: a script rather than an Xcode target, against `pluginterfaces/` only, with no CMake, no vstgui and no `public.sdk` helper classes beyond the four translation units that do nothing but instantiate interface IDs - `funknown.cpp`, `coreiids.cpp`, `vstinitiids.cpp` and `commoniids.cpp`.
 The bridge core in `poc/` is compiled in unchanged - only the CLI and the self-test stay behind.

 `tools/do-vst3host` builds two harnesses for exercising the plug-in outside a DAW: